oraxen/async_anticheat/README.md

 ## Data flow

-- Packet capture is implemented with PacketEvents **shaded into the jar**, so no separate PacketEvents plugin is required.
+- PacketEvents is shaded into the jar, so no separate PacketEvents plugin is required.
 - Packets are buffered in memory, written to gzipped NDJSON batch files under `spool/`, then uploaded to `async_anticheat_api`.
 - If the API is unreachable, the plugin enters a **spool-only** mode (temporary) and retries later with exponential backoff.